Hit or miss in terms of the guest, Jesse’s fun and kind.

 Bill Burr’s Monday Morning Podcast

 Best when it’s just comedian Bill Burr, holding forth about what’s in his brain.
-I skip the sports talk if it goes on too long, while enjoying almost endings musings and rants.
+I skip the sports talk if it goes on too long, while enjoying almost endless musings and rants.

 No Stupid Questions